-where the \emph{N}-particle wavefunction $\psi(q,t)=\sqrt{\rho(q,t)}e^{iS(q,t)/\hbar}$ is single-valued by (159).
-Since the solution space of the set (142), (154), and (159) is equivalent to the solution space of (160), any non-factorizable wavefunctions that can be constructed for (160) will also be solutions (in $\rho$ and $S$ variables) of (142), (154), and (159).
-As an example, let us reconsider two identical, classically non-interacting bosons with initial wavefunction \footnote{The Nelsonian derivation of the symmetry postulates given by Bacciagaluppi in \cite{Bacciagaluppi2003}, which allows us to write down a wavefunction like (161) (or its anti-symmetric counterpart), is consistent with the assumptions of ZSM and carries over without any change.}
+Note that since the solution space of the combination of (170), (165), and (145) is equivalent to the solution space of (171), any non-factorizable wave functions that can be constructed as solutions of (171) will also be solutions (in $\rho$ and $S$ variables) of the combination of (170), (165), and (145).
+As an example, let us consider two identical, classically non-interacting bosons or fermions with initial wave function \footnote{The Nelsonian derivation of the symmetry postulates given by Bacciagaluppi in \cite{Bacciagaluppi2003}, which allows us to write down a wave function like (172) (or its anti-symmetric counterpart), is consistent with the assumptions of ZSM and carries over without any change.}